verveguy/slackalytics/README.md

 ## Removal

-If you no longer want this service deployed on AWS, simple
+If you no longer want this service deployed on AWS, simply

 `npm run destroy`